-07.03.01 Purchasing Policy - Modified as of November 14, 2006, Modified December 16, 2008
+07.03.01 Purchasing Policy

 All contracts will be let in accordance with Illinois law and regulations, and with administrative procedures promulgated pursuant to this policy.

 Subject to Board of Trustees approval when required under this policy, the College President is authorized to sign all contracts on behalf of the Board.